 - Turkish baths form the 150-year Ottoman rule,

-- grandiose statues and monuments from the communist era,
+- Grandiose statues and monuments from the communist era, and

 These influences made Budapest a unique city with real character in the heart of Europe.
 Luckily modernisation after the fall of the communist regime, failed to roll down the town and create faceless, squeaky-clean city.